jasontthai/jasonthai.me/_posts/2022-07-06-theme-buttons.md

 </script>
 ```

+I ran into an issue with the link color flickering between the default and new colors due to the script executing after the page loads.
+This was resolved by moving the appropriate functions to `<head>`.
+Another issue is that the button doesn't highlight properly, which is also addressed by keeping parts of the scripts in the `<footer>`.

 The changes added about 2kb to the site but I think it's worth making this site a bit more fun.
 I also have a TODO to add a rainbow theme, so stay tuned.